 Phasmophobia has 27 distinct ghost types, and not all of them play by the same rules.
 Some are predictable enough that experienced investigators can identify them in under two minutes.
 Others will hunt you down before you've even set up your equipment.
 Knowing the difference between a manageable Shade and a nightmare-tier Deogen before you step through the front door changes how you approach every single contract.

-This guide pulls from community rankings across multiple tier list aggregators to give you a grounded picture of where each ghost type stands, based on how dangerous and how difficult to identify they are in practice.
+This guide ranks each ghost type based on how dangerous and how difficult to identify they are in practice, drawing from widespread community experience and player voting patterns.

 How does this tier list work?